chibifire/tapered_capsule_with_keypoint_detection/README_coacd_pipeline.md

 # CoACD-based Tapered Capsule Optimization Pipeline

-This pipeline implements an optimization algorithm for generating tapered capsules from 3D mesh data using CoACD (Connected Components Analysis for 3D) convex decomposition.
+This pipeline implements an optimization algorithm for generating anatomically accurate tapered capsules from skinned mesh data using CoACD (Connected Components Decimation) for convex decomposition.

 ## Overview

-The pipeline takes a VRM/GLTF skinned mesh as input and generates an optimized set of tapered capsules that approximate the shape of the original mesh.
-The approach uses CoACD to decompose the mesh into convex hulls, then converts these hulls into tapered capsules for optimal coverage.
+The pipeline takes a VRM/GLTF skinned mesh as input and produces optimized tapered capsules that accurately represent the mesh volume while minimizing the number of capsules needed for coverage.

 ## Algorithm Pipeline

-1. **Mesh Loading**: Load input mesh using GLTF parser, supporting VRM1 format with skinned meshes
+1. **Mesh Loading**: Load input mesh using trimesh library with support for VRM1 GLTF format
-2. **Skeleton-based Segmentation**: Extract vertices associated with each bone based on skinning weights
+2. **Skeleton-based Mesh Segmentation**: Extract vertices associated with each bone based on skinning weights
-3. **Per-bone Convex Decomposition**: Run CoACD separately on each bone's vertex set to generate convex hulls
+3. **Per-bone Convex Decomposition**: Run CoACD separately on each bone's vertex set
-4. **Candidate Capsule Generation**: Convert convex hulls to tapered capsules with dual radii parameters
+4. **Candidate Capsule Generation**: For each convex hull, generate tapered capsule parameters
 5. **Witness Point Sampling**: Sample thousands of points from mesh interior for coverage verification
-6. **Coverage Matrix Construction**: Check which capsules contain which witness points to build a boolean matrix
+6. **Coverage Matrix Construction**: Check which capsules contain which witness points
-7. **MiniZinc Data Formatting**: Write capsule parameters and coverage matrix to .dzn file format
+7. **MiniZinc Data Formatting**: Write capsule parameters and coverage matrix to .dzn file
-8. **Set-covering Optimization**: Use MiniZinc solver to find minimum capsule set that maximizes coverage
+8. **Set-covering Optimization**: Use MiniZinc to solve for minimum capsule set
-9. **Result Processing**: Generate optimized capsule mesh geometry and export to GLTF format
+9. **Result Processing**: Generate tapered capsule mesh geometry and export to GLTF

 ## Key Features